cherryfunk/mULLER/README.md

 **Returns:** `NeSyFramework` instance

 #### `parse(formula_string)`
-Parses a first-order logic formula string into an AST.
+Parses a ULLER formula string into an AST.

 **Parameters:**
 - `formula_string`: String representation of the formula